PBR/elixir-fondue-datathon/program/README.md

   * European Variation Archive (EVA): introduction, submission data

-* In period 21 June - 28 June: submit your own data to EVA
+* *21 June - 28 June*: try to submit your own data to EVA

  * Use the [Issues](../../../issues) section for questions